RobinManoli/elma-imager/README.md

 # Elma Imager
 <!-- markdown editor: https://dillinger.io/ -->
-Tool for creating images from, and batch converting, replays and levels, based on Maxdamantus' recplayer skint0r's elmajs package.
+Tool for creating images from, and batch converting, replays and levels, based on Maxdamantus' recplayer and skint0r's elmajs package.

 - Writes gifs, png sequences, and even sprite sheets.
 The level or kuski can be transparent or your chosen lgr.
 - Makes the process of creating videos much easier than before.